Menu Icon

 What is a vasectomy?

-To understand what a vasectomy reversal is, one must understand what the original procedure entails.
-A vasectomy is a short surgical procedure that involves cutting and sealing the two vas deferentia (singular: vas deferens) which are the tubes that carries sperm out of the epididymides (structures on the back of the testicles where sperm mature) during ejaculation.
-The procedure needs to be performed on both sides to be successful.
-A man with a vasectomy will still ejaculate, but there will be no sperm in the ejaculate, and therefore no sperm to fertilize an egg (to achieve conception).
-A vasectomy is thus a form of contraception that prevents pregnancy.
-Vasectomies are a more effective form of contraception compared to other male contraceptive methods such as condoms and spermicides.
-They are also sometimes referred to as “sterilization” procedures because they are an option for permanent contraception; however, this article will discuss how a vasectomy can be reversed.
+Someone with a vasectomy will still ejaculate, but there will be no sperm in the ejaculate, and therefore no sperm to fertilize an egg and achieve conception.
+Vasectomies are a more effective form of contraception than other male contraceptive methods such as condoms and spermicides.
+They are also sometimes referred to as “sterilization” procedures because they are an option for permanent contraception; however, some vasectomies can be reversed.

-Men can undergo vasectomy to prevent unwanted pregnancies, but there is a high level of variation in the frequency of vasectomy between countries.
-For example, for individuals aged 15-49 using contraception, 20 percent of couples rely on vasectomy in the United Kingdom, 19 percent in New Zealand, 15 percent in Canada, and 14 percent in Bhutan.i In the US, The National Survey of Family Growth estimates that 175,000 to 354,000 men undergo vasectomies each year.ii However, while the prevalence is quite high in certain geographic regions, in 2011, only 2.4 percent of men globally had a vasectomy.iii
+A male may undergo a vasectomy to prevent unwanted pregnancies, but there is variation in the frequency of vasectomy between countries.
+For example, in individuals aged 15 to 49 using contraception, 20 percent of couples rely on vasectomy in the U.K., 19 percent in New Zealand, 15 percent in Canada, and 14 percent in Bhutan.i In the U.S., The National Survey of Family Growth estimates that 175,000 to 354,000 males undergo vasectomies each year.ii However, even though the prevalence is quite high in certain geographic regions, only 2.4 percent of males globally had a vasectomy as of 2011.iii

 Can a vasectomy be reversed?

 There are multiple methods for reversing a vasectomy.
-The two main reversal procedures are a vasovasostomy (VV) and a vasoepididymostomy (VE).
-VE is considered a more complex surgical procedure.vi
+The two main vasectomy reversal procedures are a vasovasostomy (VV) and a vasoepididymostomy (VE).
+VE is considered a more complex surgical procedure.vii

 How does a vasectomy reversal work?

-Vasectomy reversals are always performed by a urologist, often a urologist with special training in fertility procedures.
-If a patient is considering a vasectomy reversal, this is often discussed with a family physician, who can make a referral to a urologist.
-Some patients can see a urologist specializing in this type of surgery directly, without a referral from their primary doctor.
+Vasectomy reversals are always performed by a urologist — often a urologist with special training in fertility procedures.
+If a patient is considering a vasectomy reversal, it is typically discussed with a family physician, who can make a referral to a urologist.
+Some patients can see a urologist directly without a referral from their primary doctor.

-Since the 1970s, many urologists have used a microscope to perform both VV and VE as this technique has been shown to improve the success of reversal over using natural (unmagnified) visionx.
-More recently, some urologists have started using a specialized robot instead of a microscope, which is felt to have similar outcomes compared to the microscopic procedurexi.
-A VV is the more straightforward procedure, while a VE is more technically challenging.xii
+Since the 1970s, many urologists have used a microscope to perform both VV and VE as this technique has been shown to improve the success of reversal over using natural (unmagnified) vision.xiv More recently, some urologists have started using a specialized robot instead of an operating microscope, which is felt to have similar outcomes compared to the microscopic procedure.xv

-The operation can technically be performed using a macroscopic approach (with the surgeon visualizing the vas deferentia directly), or by a microscopic or robotic approach (surgeon visualizing using a microscope or robot).
-A study by Duijn et al of 8 305 patients found that the macroscopic approach had a patency rate of 80.5 percent, and a pregnancy rate of 47.7 percent.
-The microscopic approach was more effective, with a patency rate of 91.4 percent and a pregnancy rate of 73.3 percent.xvi Because of the improved outcomes with the microscopic or robotic approach, many consider this technique to be the gold standard method.
-However, because this does require more training, cost, time and resources, some urologists perform the procedure either with natural vision or magnifying glasses given the known, but xviislightly reduced, success rate.xviii
+The procedure can be performed using a macroscopic approach (with the surgeon visualizing the vas deferentia directly), or by a microscopic or robotic approach (with the surgeon using a microscope or robot).
+A study by Duijn et al of 8,305 patients found that the macroscopic approach had a patency rate of 80.5 percent, and a pregnancy rate of 47.7 percent.
+The microscopic approach was more effective, with a patency rate of 91.4 percent and a pregnancy rate of 73.3 percent.xvii

-The term “patency” refers to the openness, or lack of blockage in the vas deferens tube – the goal of the vasectomy reversal is to make the surgically obstructed tubes open again so that sperm can enter the ejaculate.
+Note: The term “patency” refers to the openness, or lack of blockage, in the vas deferens tube.
+The goal of a vasectomy reversal is to make the surgically obstructed tubes open again so that sperm can enter the ejaculate.
 As such, restoring patency is a measure of success in vasectomy reversal.

 For some patients, a vasoepididymostomy will be required on one or both sides.
 The key difference between the VE and the VV has to do with where and how the vas deferens tube patency is restored.
-While during a VV the two separated ends of the vas deferens are reconnected, this is not the case during a VE.
-Instead, one of the severed vas deferens ends is attached directly to an epididymal tubule within the epididymis (the structure on the back of the testicle where sperm matures).
-This requires the testes to be brought into the surgical field so the epididymis can be accessed.xix VE is technically more difficult, as both the vas deferens and epididymal tubule structures are very small and there is a size discrepancy between the two anatomical parts.
-The vas deferens already has a very small diameter of 0.3-0.5 mm, while the epididymal tubule has an even smaller diameter of 0.15-0.2 mm.xx
+During a VV, the two separated ends of the vas deferens are reconnected.
+During a VE, one of the severed vas deferens ends is attached directly to an epididymal tubule within the epididymis (the structure on the back of the testicle where sperm matures).
+This technique requires the testes to be brought into the surgical field so the epididymis can be accessed.xix

-A VE is done instead of a VV if there is an obstruction of the epididymis or vas at a location other than at the original vasectomy site, which can be determined by examining the fluid within the vas deferens as noted above.
-In addition to a longer OI, indicators that a VE may be required rather than a VV include older patient age and if the procedure is a repeat attempt at vasectomy reversal.xxi If a VE is required on both sides (bilateral VE), the success rate of vas deferens patency is lower at 40-60 percent.xxii
+A VE is done instead of a VV if there is an obstruction of the epididymis or vas deferens at a location other than at the original vasectomy site, which can be determined by examining the fluid within the vas deferens as noted above.
+In addition to a longer obstructive interval (OI), indicators that a VE may be required rather than a VV include older patient age and if the procedure is a repeat attempt at vasectomy reversal.xxi If a VE is required on both sides (called bilateral VE), the success rate of vas deferens patency is lower at 40 to 60 percent.xxii

 What happens after a vasectomy reversal?

-There is also a risk of re-obstruction of the vas deferens or epididymis following a previously successful vasectomy reversal.
-The risk of this is between 3-12 percent after VV, and 21 percent after VE.
-Re-obstruction of the vas deferens results in infertility again, as sperm become unable to enter the ejaculate and therefore conception cannot occur.xxxi
+Vasectomy reversal also carries the risk of re-obstruction of the vas deferens or epididymis following a previously successful vasectomy reversal.
+The risk of re-obstruction is between 3 to 12 percent after vasovasostomy (VV), and 21 percent after vasoepididymostomy (VE).
+Re-obstruction of the vas deferens results in infertility again, as sperm become unable to enter the ejaculate; therefore, conception cannot occur.xxxi

-When comparing vasectomy reversal and IVF/ICSI with sperm retrieval, vasectomy reversal has the following advantages/disadvantages:xxxii
+When comparing vasectomy reversal and IVF/ICSI with surgical sperm retrieval, vasectomy reversal has the following advantages and disadvantages:xxxii

 Advantages

-• Can improve post-vasectomy pain syndrome if present
+• May improve post-vasectomy pain syndrome if present

 • Only requires a single intervention, if successful, to fully restore fertility